-The Board also recognizes the potential benefits of diversity, at the level of executive management, having direct responsibility for the day-to-day management of the Company.
-While diverse individuals are evaluated, directors, executive officers and employees will be recruited and/or promoted based upon merit, their respective abilities and contributions.
-Currently none of the three executive management positions in the Company are held by women.
-While merit, qualifications and performance are fundamental considerations in recruitment and appointment, the Board considers the level of gender diversity, together with the level of overall diversity in the Company, in executive management when making or approving appointments.
+The Board also recognizes the potential benefits of diversity at the level of executive management having direct responsibility for the day-to-day management of the Company.
+While merit, qualifications and performance are fundamental considerations in recruitment and appointment, the Board considers the level of gender diversity in executive management, together with the level of overall diversity in the Company, when making or approving appointments.
+Currently none of the four executive management positions in the Company are held by women.